sphfs196/TOC-Project-2017-RoroBot/README.md

 User needs to guess which charactor the bot is now by input some actions and see what happened.
 Every time it goes to a new state, it will reply which state you are now.
 If you are in the final state, it will tell you which charactor it is and restart.
+You can guess which charactor it is now.
+If you get the correct answer, it will give you the charactor's picture and restart.
+If you get a wrong answer, you need to keep going from your current state.

 * user
 	* Input: "itching"
 		* Reply: "Ha"